Maxi-Drexler/privacy-pipeline/README.md

 A GDPR-compliant, open-source, on-premises privacy pipeline for construction site camera footage.
 Developed as part of a Bachelor's thesis at the Technical University of Munich (TUM), Chair of Computational Modeling and Simulation (CMS).

 **Author:** Maximilian Drexler
 **Supervisors:** Prof. Dr.-Ing.
-André Borrmann, Dr.-Ing.
+Andre Borrmann, Dr.-Ing.
 Fabian Pfitzner

 ---

 ## Overview

 This pipeline processes raw construction site camera images through six stages to produce anonymised output suitable for public sharing or further analysis.
-It addresses the **anonymisation paradox** — the necessity of processing personal data to build the very systems designed to protect it — by implementing intelligent dataset curation that achieves ~99% data reduction before any manual review.
+It addresses the **anonymisation paradox** -- the necessity of processing personal data to build the very systems designed to protect it -- by implementing intelligent dataset curation that selects a small, representative training subset from a large image corpus before any manual review.

 The system uses a multi-model ensemble approach combining supervised and zero-shot detectors, fused via Weighted Box Fusion (WBF), to detect and anonymise privacy-sensitive entities such as faces, persons, vehicles, and text.